-- ED 631-Psychological and Social Characteristics of At-Risk and Diverse Learners - ED 632-Psychological and Social Characteristics of the Resilient Learner - ED 633-Methods of Teaching At-Risk and Diverse Learners - ED 634-Special Project Seminar on At-Risk and Diverse Learners - Twelve additional credits from the core, clinical, and elective courses offered in the Master of Education Program.
-ED 602-Social and Psychological Forces Affecting Youth, ED 603-Personality Development and Self- Esteem, ED 655CA-Motivating the Unresponsive Student, and ED 658-Learning Styles and Multiple Intelligence are recommended for these additional credits.
+- ED 631-Psychological and Social Characteristics of At-Risk and Diverse Learners - ED 632-Psychological and Social Characteristics of the Resilient Learner - ED 633-Methods of Teaching At-Risk and Diverse Learners - ED 634A-Special Project Seminar on At-Risk and Diverse Learners

+- Twelve additional credits from the core, clinical, and elective courses offered in the Master of Education Program. - These courses are pre-requisites to ED634A.

+ED 602-Social and Psychological Forces Affecting Youth, ED 603-Personality Development and Self Esteem, ED

+655CA-Motivating the Unresponsive Student, and ED 658-Learning Styles and Multiple Intelligence are recommended for these additional credits.